Marriage, Coverture, and the Companionate Ideal in The Coquette and Dorval

-“Review of Emily J. Orlando’s Edith Wharton and the Visual Arts and Annette Benert’s The Architecural Imagination of Edith Wharton: Gender, Class, and Power.”
+Edith Wharton and the Visual Arts by Emily J. Orlando and The Architecural Imagination of Edith Wharton: Gender, Class, and Power by Annette Nenert

-Maura D’Amore, University of North Caroina at Chapel Hill
+Maura D’Amore, University of North Carolina at Chapel Hill

 D’Amore reviews these works on Edith Wharton’s life and works.
 Both texts situate Wharton’s work in “cultural, political, and historical milieus” (179).
 Both demonstrate Wharton’s interest in visual and tactical arts, using her biography to illuminate characters and plot elements from Wharton’s books and short stories, including The Decoration of Houses, A Backward Glance, The House of Mirth, and The Custom of the Country.

-“Review of Cherene Sherrard-Johnson’s Portraits of the New Negro Woman: Visual and Literary Culture in the Harlem Renaissance.”
+Portraits of the New Negro Woman: Visual and Literary Culture in the Harlem Renaissance by Cherene Sherrard-Johnson

 Martha Jane Nadell, Brooklyn College, CUNY